 You can view the device, connection, and policy status of a device from the Device Details page.
 The statuses and meanings are described in What the Statuses Found in the Automox Console Mean.
 See also Device Details.

 The Device Details page will show the current status, as in this example:

 A policy is Compliant when it has no Scheduled Patches or failed remediations.

 A device is labeled as Ready when it has no command impacting the device.

-Any device that has a scheduled patch count greater than zero will fall into the Ready status until it is actually running when it shows a status of either Installing or Working.
+Any device that has a scheduled patch count greater than zero will fall into the Ready status until it is actually running when it shows a status of either Installing or Pending.
 This can change a device from Compliant to Non-Compliant as soon as a new patch is detected--assuming that the new patch is applicable to the device’s patch policies.

 Scheduled Patches vs Total Patches